ckarwin/AMEGO_X_Simulations/Simulation_Challenge/README.md

-# GRB170817A Simulations <br />
+# Simulation Challenge <br />
-The goal is to simulate the GRB source GRB170817A together with the background.
-The main objective is to obtain the light curve of the source.
+The Simulation Challenge will introduce you to MEGAlib and help you work through a manual calculation of the Effective Area of AMEGO-X at 1 MeV.
 We will first simulate the events using Cosima, then we will simulate the event reconstruction using Revan, and finally we will analyze the simulated data using Mimrec.<br />

 We use: